delta-12/CAVeTalk/README.md

 3. Configure CMake.

-   `cmake -B build -G Ninja`
+   `cmake -B build -G Ninja` or `cmake -B build -G Ninja -DCMAKE_BUILD_TYPE=Debug -DCAVETALK_BUILD_TESTS=ON` to build with tests

-4. Build the project.

-   `cmake --build build`

-5. Run the static analysis and code formatting tools.
+4. Run the static analysis and code formatting tools.

    - Cppcheck: `cmake --build build -t cppcheck`
    - Uncrustify: `cmake --build build -t uncrustify`

+5. Build the project.

+   `cmake --build build`

+6. If the project was configured to build tests, run the tests.

+   `cmake --build build -t test`

+7. If the project was configured to build tests and Gcovr is installed, generate a coverage report.
+The coverage report can be found in the `build` directory at `coverage.html`.

+   `cmake --build build -t coverage-no-test` or `cmake --build build -t coverage` to run the tests and generate the coverage report in a single command